 Pizza Letna is a hole-in-the-wall pizza joint near Letná park.
 They also offer vegan cheese as an option and it’s a great place to get takeaway and enjoy your pie in the park.

 The Tavern has been serving American diner style burgers since 2010.
 Tucked comfortably into the corner of a building right across from Riegrovy Sady, The Tavern is immensely popular with local expats and Czechs.
 Impossible to get into on the weekends, but it’s a great place for a quick weekday lunch.

-Despite offering vegetarian burgers for years, The Tavern only recently added a vegan burger to their menu.
-Rather than the go-to portobello “burger” many joints offer as a vegan option, The Tavern went a few steps further with their spinach, mushroom, garlic, soy and thyme patty.
-Topped with a homemade plum BBQ sauce, caramelized onions, tomato, and mesculun salad, and served on an English muffin, it’s a solid burger.
-The only thing missing…a few slices of vegan cheese!
+Despite offering vegetarian burgers for years, The Tavern only recently added vegan burgers to their menu.
+Rather than the go-to portobello “burger” many joints offer as a vegan option, The Tavern went a few steps further with their spinach, mushroom, garlic, soy and thyme patty and their beyond burger topped with HOMEMADE cashew cheese, truffle oil, grilled onions, and mushrooms on a homemade pretzel bun.
+The latter of which is currently my favorite vegan burger in Prague!

 Conductor is a tiny, mostly takeaway, restaurant with an equally tiny menu.
 The focus here is on sandwiches and wraps but they also have some daily specials which are usually vegan and usually Asian or Caribbean inspired.